Revisiting Dallin Oaks’ “Principles to Govern Possible Public Statement on Legislation Affecting Rights of Homosexuals”

 …the legislative issue is posed in terms of whether the public has a right to exclude from certain kinds of employment persons who engage in (and will teach practices the majority wish to exclude for the good of society (such as abnormal sexual practices that present demonstrable threats to youth, public health, and procreation), the gay rights proposal will lose.

 During the Prop 22 and Prop 8 campaigns, we saw this put to the test.
 Although discrimination in employment based on sexual orientation has been illegal in California for some time now (you can’t fire a teacher for being gay), the state still saw political commercials that showed children in schools being taught about same-sex marriage.
 The aim of these commercials was to convince/remind the public that same-sex marriage is not just about a “minority,” but it’s about everyone, everyone’s children, and thus about your marriage.
+Reputable law firms like HKM can provide support in issues surrounding discrimination based on sexual orientation.
 (In my article in the current issue of Dialogue I talk about “minoritizing” versus “universalizing” discourses.
 Whatever your politics, it’s important to remember homosexuality isboth about a “minority” and about “everyone.”)

 Since Prop 8 won, Oaks has stated that people’s ill-will is “anti-democratic” and “un-American.”
 But as Prop 8 (and DOMA) is moving through the court system, whereby conservatives’ “universalizing” logic is being tested legally, Oaks has interestingly shifted his focus to “protection of religious speech.”